Conjectures related to aliquot sequences starting on integer powers $n^i$

 This section contains major proved results that cover several conjectures.

-Theorem (1):
+Theorem (1)

 By Alexander Jones.

-Let $q_i$ be the (distinct) prime factors of the base $b$, and let $n = k(p - 1)$ be the exponent.
-We prove that $s(b_n) \equiv 0 \pmod{p}$.
+Let $n = p - 1$ be the exponent.
+We prove that $s(b^n) \equiv 0 \pmod{p}$.

-By definition of the aliquot sum, $s(b_n) = \sigma(b_n) - b_n$.
-By the definition of the sum of divisors function and the formula for sums of geometric series, we have $\sigma(b_n) = \displaystyle\prod_i \frac{q_i^{n+1} - 1}{q_i - 1}$.
-Multiplying the numerator and denominator through, we get $\frac{\displaystyle\prod_i (q_i^{n+1} - 1)}{\displaystyle\prod_i (q_i - 1)}$.
+By definition of the aliquot sum, $s(b^n) = \sigma(b^n) - b^n$.
+By the definition of the sum of divisors function and the formula for sums of geometric series, we have $\sigma(b^n) = \displaystyle\prod_i \frac{q_i^{e_i*n+1} - 1}{q_i - 1}$.
+Multiplying the numerator and denominator through, we get $\frac{\displaystyle\prod_i (q_i^{e_i*n+1} - 1)}{\displaystyle\prod_i (q_i - 1)}$.

-Taking the numerator first, we factor a $q_i$ out of $q_i^{n+1}$ to get $\displaystyle\prod_i (q_i \cdot q_i^n - 1)$.
-Since we defined $n = k(p - 1)$, by Fermat's little theorem, $q_i^n \equiv 1 \pmod{p}$, so this reduces to $\displaystyle\prod_i (q_i - 1)$.
+Taking the numerator first, we factor a $q_i$ out of $q_i^{e_i*n+1}$ to get $\displaystyle\prod_i (q_i \cdot q_i^{e_i*n} - 1)$.
+Since we defined $n = p - 1$, by Fermat's little theorem, $q_i^{e_i*n} \equiv 1 \pmod{p}$, so this reduces to $\displaystyle\prod_i (q_i - 1)$.
 Note that this is the same as the denominator.
-Therefore, they cancel out, and $\sigma(b_n) \equiv 1 \pmod{p}$.
+Therefore, they cancel out, and $\sigma(b^n) \equiv 1 \pmod{p}$.

-To determine $b_n \bmod{p}$, we again note that $n$ is divisible by ($p - 1$).
-Again applying Fermat's little theorem, we end up with $b_n \equiv 1 \pmod{p}$.
-As a result, $s(b_n) = \sigma(b_n) - b_n \equiv 1 - 1 = 0 \pmod{p}$.
+To determine $b^n \bmod{p}$, we again note that $n$ is divisible by ($p - 1$).
+Again applying Fermat's little theorem, we end up with $b^n \equiv 1 \pmod{p}$.
+As a result, $s(b^n) = \sigma(b^n) - b^n \equiv 1 - 1 = 0 \pmod{p}$.
 This completes the proof.

-Theorem (2):
+Theorem (2)

 A prime $p$ never appears in the first term of an aliquot sequence starting at $p^n$, for any exponent $n$.